 If you want to be ready to build yours, check out W3School HTML and Khan Academy HTML online courses.

 b.
 CSS – CSS is an acronym which stands for Cascading Style Sheets.
 It is a style sheet language which is used to describe the look and formatting of a document written in markup language.
 It’s generally used with HTML to change the style of web pages and user interfaces.
 It allows a developer to decide and define how a web page or a website will eventually look or appear to the visitors.
 Some of the elements which CSS has an impact on include font size, font style, the overall layout, the colors, and other design elements.

 Learn this fascinating style sheet language using W3School CSS and Codecademy CSS.

 e.
 PHP – PHP is an open source language and fast prototyping language.
 It is an interpreted script language which means that it is usually processed by an interpreter.
 For this reason, the language is most suitable for server-side programming that has server tasks being repeatedly performed when the website development process is on.

-If you wish to learn PHP, use PHP Manual and javatpoint to get started.
+If you wish to learn PHP online, use PHP Manual and javatpoint to get started.

 f.
 Python – The design of the language is such that it supports code readability which means that its syntax is such that only a few lines of codes are needed to express a point or a concept.
 This is a high-level or advanced language that is considered easy for beginners to understand and learn.